google/oss-fuzz/docs/getting-started/integration_rewards.md

 is successfully integrated with OSS-Fuzz.
 Please see the details in our blog post [here](https://opensource.googleblog.com/2017/05/oss-fuzz-five-months-later-and.html).

-Note that the biggest rewards are issued to projects that satisfy both of the following
+Note that the top rewards are issued to projects that satisfy both of the following
 criteria:
 * The project is of a critical importance for the global infrastructure and/or widely used products, devices, or services.